eivholt/edgeai-synthetic-cosmos-predict/README.md

 The Sora videos are of great fidelity, but notice how Cosmos Predict defaults to a setting suitable for edge AI scenarios.
 We could achieve the same results with Sora, but it would require a lot of trial and error with targeted prompting.
 Without API access to Sora, ability to change seed or negative prompt, methodically generating 10.000s of variations for model training is impractical.

 The NVIDIA Cosmos WFMs on the other hand are trained on a curated set of driving and robotics data.
 The ability to supply multimodal control data and to post-train the models for custom scenarios makes them further suitable for tailored training data generation.
+However, don't expect perfect results each time, especially with Cosmos Predict Video2World.
+Depending on the complexity of the scene some misses should be expected, for this Cosmos has implemented a [rejection sampling mechanism](https://github.com/nvidia-cosmos/cosmos-predict2/blob/main/documentations/inference_video2world.md#rejection-sampling-for-quality-improvement), briefly mentioned in this article and covered in-depth in a separate article about Cosmos Reason.

 The Cosmos model's advantages do however come with a cost - they require a lot of compute and require a bit of insight to harness.
 This article will cover a few different options in getting to know the capabilities of **Cosmos Predict**.